oskariorg/oskari-server/MigrationGuide.md

 ## 1.45.0

+### GeoServer migration

+If you have the bundled GeoServer (for myplaces etc) running on the same Jetty as oskari-map you should add this to oskari-ext.properties:

+    # skip geoserver setting as its by default on the same server -> geoserver is not running when migrations are run
+    flyway.1_45_0.skip=true

+Otherwise migrations will stop at 1.45.0 as this migration cannot be run.
+You can manually add a memory restriction for the GeoServer so asking for very large image for myplaces etc won't cause the server to run out of memory.

 ### Database changes

 There's at least a couple of database table that have been renamed and due to the order of code is running on server